Luracast/Restler/README.md

 ### Changes from Restler 3.0 RC3

+ * Returning null from api method now excludes the response body.
+This behaviour can be changed by setting `Defaults::$emptyBodyForNullResponse` to false.
  * Added many api examples under tests folder for testing feature by feature using BDD
  * Support for custom class parameters and array of custom class parameters
  * Ability to pass the parameter directly as the body of the request when it is the only parameter
  * Fixes to composer.json and publish stable release as composer package on packagist.
  * New Routes class with improved routing, including wild card routes and smart routing based on paramter type.
  * Possibility to use any autoloader including composer's autoloader for maximum interoperability
- * Moved to using the [rodneyrehm/plist](https://packagist.org/packages/rodneyrehm/plist) package for CFPropertyList.
+ * Moved to using the [rodneyrehm/plist](https://packagist.org/packages/rodneyrehm/plist)
+   package for CFPropertyList.
  * Removed required packages as they are not technically "required" per se, Restler works out of the box.
  * Created supported packages as require-dev instead which will be installed via `composer install --dev`
  * Added suggested section for all the supported packages.
  * Added keywords to package descriptor
  * Added branch alias to indicate that v3 is the snapshot for v3.0.x-dev